 Now that Milana is 5, we switched to an Osprey Youth Jet 12 Backpack, Real Teal, One Size.
 She absolutely loves it and is forced to think about what to pack, because she knows she will be carrying it all.
 It’s a win for everyone!

-It’s rare that we travel with a stroller (I think we have brought one twice in all of our travels, when lots of walking was involved) but when we do bring one it’s the JOOVY New Groove Ultralight Umbrella Stroller, Turquoise.
+When we used travel with a stroller (those days are long gone!) we brought the JOOVY New Groove Ultralight Umbrella Stroller, Turquoise.
 It weighs just 13 lbs, and has a carrying strap so you can easily carry it around.
 It also has a very deep recline, making it a great choice if you have napping kids.
 And a huge upside-because it’s so well made, kids up to 55 lbs. can ride in it.
 You won’t find that in many umbrella strollers since most don’t go past the 30-35 lb. range.
+While many are horrified at such big kids riding in a stroller, remember the weight is for the child plus whatever bags you have..so if you get a cheaper model with a lower weight limit, you’ll instead be carrying those bags!
 When she was younger, I would wear her in either a woven wrap or my wrap conversion toddler Bamberoo.
 Definitely bring a quality carrier (not baby bjorn!) for travel (one without metal like the ring slings have) so that you can easily wear little ones through security.
 Most major cities have baby wearing groups, find your local one and go to an event where you can find the perfect carrier for you and your child.

 Make sure you have a change of clothes for each of you in your carry on.
 The easiest way to pack these is in zip loc bags, that way you aren’t searching for things when you really need them.
 And pack a few empty zip loc bags as well, because you never know when you’ll need one!
 A great thing to pack is a few of these World Traveler shirts.
 They come in many colors, so you can have one to match each outfit.